ahmedhassanhashem/ahmedhassanhimself/README.md

 - 👋 Hi, I’m Ahmed
-- 👀 I’m interested in Software Testing
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Software Testing
+- 🌱 I’m currently learning Software Development
 - 💞️ I’m looking to collaborate on project to train
 - 📫 How to reach me ahmedhassanhashem@outlook.com